tc39/proposal-ses/README.md

 In a memory-safe object language, an object reference grants the right to invoke methods on the public interface of the object it designates.
 Such an invocation in turn grants to the called object the right to similarly make method invocations on any object references that are passed as arguments.
-If we further stipulate that object references are unforgeable (that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object) and that encapsulation is unbreakable (that is, objects may hold state -- including references to other objects -- that is totally
+In a system in which object references are unforgeable (that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object) and that encapsulation is unbreakable (that is, objects may hold state -- including references to other objects -- that is totally